 A table of contents example will help structure a long academic manuscript and a table of contents page is necessary for academic submission.
 The table of contents contains an organised listing of your manuscript’s chapters and sections with clearly marked (and accurate) page numbers.
 The aim of the table of contents is to allow the reader to flip easily to the section they require and to get a feel of your argument’s structure.

-If you are writing an academic paper you have to take the order of your paper into account.
-Usually, the first sections of your thesis are the acknowledgement and abstract.
-After that comes the table of contents.
-You should also check if all the page numbers of your contents are correct.
+If you are writing an academic paper, you have to take the order of your paper into account.
+Usually, the first sections of your thesis are the title page, cover page, acknowledgements and the abstract.
+After these pages, you place the table of contents.
+Be sure to check that all of the page numbers in your table of contents are correct.

 Examples for Your Thesis